Chinese Intellectual property rights

 If you are manufacturing in China, you will be training and creating a production line for products and brands.
 If you do not protect the trademarks, patent, etc, the factory will be able to sell your products and use your brand name throughout China legally.

-Once your IP rights correctly registered in China they can be successfully enforced.
+Once your IP rights have been correctly registered in China they can be successfully enforced.

 All IP registrations will need renewing every 10 to 15 years depending on type of registration, i.e. trademarks vs patents.

-Please take advance in your local country.
-We recommend starting with trade organisations, in the UK this would be Chinese British Business Council (CBBC) and British Chamber of Commerce.
+Please take advice in your local country.
+We recommend starting with trade organisations.
+In the UK this would be Chinese British Business Council (CBBC) and British Chamber of Commerce.
 They should have list of local businesses that specialise in Chinese IP.

-If your business has a products / services which would be of interest to Chinese / international market please protecting your IP, specifically trademarks, in China is strongly recommended.
+If your business has products / services which would be of interest to Chinese / international market protecting your IP, specifically trademarks, in China is strongly recommended.

 Chinese trademark registration